Fire Technology - FIRE 125

 Upon successful completion of the course, the student should be able to:

-- Classify major types of building construction.
+- Classify major types of building construction in accordance with a local/model building code.

 - Explain the different loads and stresses that are placed on a building and their interrelationships.